-SCHOO L MEDICATION PRI ESCRIBER/PARENT A UTHORIZATION INFORMATION Student's Name School Date of Birth School Grade1 eacher School Year List any known drug allergies/ reactions Height (inches) Weight(lbs) PRESCRIBER AUTHORIZATION 1 Name of Medication Dosage Route Frequency /Time(s) to be given Dosage Begin Medication Stop Me edication ate Date Special Instructions: Does medication require refrig eration?Yes   No 🗆 Is the medication a controlled substance?Yes  No 🗆] Is self-medication permitted a nd recommended for thi s student?
-Yes  No 🗆 If yes, do you recommend this es 🗆 No 🗆 , . , , • · · · · · · · · · · · · · · · · · · · Potential Side Effects/Contrad ictions/Adverse Reactior IS · · · · · · · · · · · · · · · · · · · ····· , Treatment Order in the event of an adverse reaction: (Attach additional sheet or use I hereby affirm that this stude medication (s). nt has been instructed in the proper self-administra tion of the prescribed Signature of Prescriber (please print) Date Phone Fax l authorize the School Nurse, the regi JTHORIZATION practical nurse (LPN) to delegate to unlicensed school personnel the task of assisting my child in taking the necessary if the dosage of medication question come up about the medicat n is changed.
-I also authorize t Medication must be registered with t container and be properly labeled wi strength, time interval, route of adm th the student's name, prescri ber's name, date of prescription, Signature of Parent Date Phone SELF-ADMINISTRA TION AUTHORIZATION I authorize and recommend self-med proper self-administration of the pres the agents of the school, and the loca prescribed medication(s). scribed medication by his/her attending physician.
-I shall inder nnify and hold harmless the school, Signature of Parent Date Phone Cell
+SCHOOL MEDIC DENTARENT A UINUKIZATION STUDENT INFORMATION Student's NameGrade Da ate of Birth SchoolGrade e Teacher List any known drug allergies/reactions Height (inches) Weight(lbs) PRESCRIBER AUTHORI ZATION Name of Medication Dosage Route Begin Medication Date Date Special Instructions: Does medication require refrigeration?
+Ye es 🗌  No 🗌 Is the medication a controlled substance?
+Yes 🗌 No 🗌 Is self-medication permitted and recomm ended for this studer nt?Yes 🗌 No 🗌 If yes, do you recommend this medication be kept "on person" by the student?
+Yes \Box No \Box - Potential Side Effects/Contradictions/Adv verse Reactions Treatment Order in the event of an adver se reaction: (Attach additional sheet or use the back of of this form if necessa ry) I hereby affirm that this student has been instructed in the proper self-administration of the prescribed medication (s).
+Signature of Prescriber (please print) Date Phone Fax Level animatic Coloral Numeration and survey PARENT AUTHORIZ I authorize the School Nurse, the registered nurse (RN) or licensed practical nurse (LPN) to delegate to unlicensed school personnel the task of assisting my child in taking the above medication.
+I understand that additional parent/prescriber signed statements will be necessary if the dosage of medication is changed.
+I also authorize the School Nurse to talk with the prescriber or pharmacist should a question come up about the medication.
+Medication must be registered with the principal, his/her designee, or the school nurse.
+It must be in the original, unopened, sealed container and be properly labeled with the student's name, prescriber's name, date of prescription, name of medication, dosage, strength, time interval, route of administration and the date of drug expiration when appropriate.
+Signature of Parent Date Phone Cell SELF-ADMINISTRATION AUTHORIZATION I authorize and recommend self-medication by my child for the above medication.
+I also affirm that he/she has been instructed in the proper self-administration of the prescribed medication by his/her attending physician.
+I shall indemnify and hold harmless the school, the agents of the school, and the local board of education against any claims that may arise relating to my child's self-administration of prescribed medication(s).
+Signature of Parent Date Phone Cell